The best I’ve ever heard it spoken, “Every time I get sober I remember, and every time I remember, I get drunk.”

 It’s the most important of all human needs – to be safe – and yet it’s the thing we tend to talk about the least.
 We are shame based and emotionally, we feel like no one can possibly be as big a mess as we are.
 I promise you that you’re in good company.
 I don’t have research studies to back me, but my experience is that folks in recovery rate have about a 99% prevalence rate of surviving traumatic events.

-We need more safe people and more safe places in order to be sober and healing.
+We need more safe people and more safe places in order to be sober and heal.